jerrybai1995/QoSort/index.md

 author: null
 ---

-QoSort is a parallel sorting library that is **extremely** useful when sorting a large amount of data on a multi-core machine.
-Go and Java supported.
+QoSort is a parallel sorting library in Go that is **extremely** handy when sorting a large amount of data on a multi-core machine.
+It is consistent with Go's `sort.Interface`.

 The authors for this library are, for now, Shaojie Bai and Yutong Chen at CMU.